AlexandrErohin/home-assistant-tplink-router/README.md

 ### Switches
  - Router Reboot
+ - Router data fetching - you may disable router data fetching before accessing the router, so it wont logging your out.
+If you forget to enable it back - it would be automatically enable after 20 minutes
  - 2.4Ghz host wifi Enable/Disable
  - 5Ghz host wifi Enable/Disable
  - 6Ghz host wifi Enable/Disable